OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 ### Opening Derived Tables & Views

 Views are initially opened into equivalent derived tables.
-If a derived table in a FROM clause is sufficiently simple, i.e. has no distinct, top, group by, and is not a multiple query expression such as a union, it can be in-lined.
+If a derived table in a FROM clause is sufficiently simple, i.e., has no distinct, top, group by, and is not a multiple query expression such as a union, it can be in-lined.